nrwiersma/ConfigManager/README.md

 ```
 void setAPCallback(std::function<void(WebServer*)> callback)
 ```
-> Create a custom http endpoint when the device is running in AP mode.
+> Sets a function that will be called when the WebServer is started in AP mode allowing custom HTTP endpoints to be created.

 ### setAPICallback
 ```